-CASE STUDY: Breaking paradigms of online chatting
+CASE STUDY: Breaking paradigms of online chat rooms

 Passion project, Remote